Would you like to know how to easily roast beetroot in a way that keeps the nutrition in?

-Beetroot tends to be one of those foods that people either love or hate, with very few in the middle.
+Beetroot is one of those foods that people either love or hate, with very few in the middle, it’s either yum or yuck!

 It is such an amazingly delicious root vegetable, and so good for you in so many ways.

-Not to mention how beautiful they are to look at!
+Not to mention how beautiful they are to look at, with colors that deep and vibrant.

 - How to Prepare Beets